 Again, because free press release sites don't generally allow you the ability to target granularly enough, they often will fail to produce significant results.
 We offer a press release service where embed a QR Code into your press release.
 This helps facilitate conversions.
 This type of press release, combined with the SEO press release, both gets your news in front of interested searchers, and then motivates them to convert with the QR code once they arrive.

 In sum, the effectiveness of a free press release submission service depends a good deal on what you want to get out of the service.
 As the familiar saying goes, "You get what you pay for."
 Free press releases are okay if you are just trying to generate a few backlinks to your website, or if you are working for a client who just needs to see a large volume of clippings on a shoestring budget.
 However, free press release sites generally won't take care of the heavy lifting of marcomm.

-Gnosis Media Group establishes new partnerships with Friends of the Bronx Charter School for Excellence, Ayden Rae Foundation, and Khadarlis of Sierra Leone to offer these nonprofits affordable Text-to-Pledge Services Online PR News – May, 22-2012– Gnosis Media Group, an Internet PR firm in the Greater NYC area, has been developing a text message donation service that has gained significant interest from nonprofits around the nation.
+Gnosis Media Group establishes new partnerships with Friends of the Bronx Charter School for Excellence, Ayden Rae Foundation, and Khadarlis of Sierra Leone to offer these nonprofits affordable Text-to-Pledge Services By Eric Bryant, CEO of Gnosis Media Group– Gnosis Media Group, an Internet PR firm in the Greater NYC area, has been developing a text message donation service that has gained significant interest from nonprofits around the nation.
 The firm offers an effective alternative to conventional short code or SMS fundraising technology.
 Its service, said firm officials, fills a much-needed gap in the market.

 "Startup, small and medium-sized nonprofits are just simply not being served by text to donate providers," said Barbara Bryant, chief of operations for Gnosis Media Group.
 "Our market research has found that most of the text donation providers are over-priced, have too much red tape, and impose too many rules and restrictions."